CLT QUIZ NIGHT 2025 and AGM

 Watts Gallery - Dates for your diary

-A new exhibition is coming to Watts Contemporary Gallery.
-The Spirit of Charleston features the works of 10 artists embracing the exuberant spirit of Charleston Farmhouse, in Lewes, created by the Bloomsbury Group’s Vanessa Bell and Duncan Grant in the early 20th Century.
+• At Watts Contemporary Gallery, visit the Spirit of Charleston which features the works of 10 artists embracing the exuberant spirit of Charleston Farmhouse, in Lewes, created by the Bloomsbury Group’s Vanessa Bell and Duncan Grant in the early 20th Century.
 Discover vibrant colours and playful patterns.
-From Thursday 6 February until Sunday 6 April 2025.
+All works for sale.
+FREE entry.
+The gallery is located above the Watts Gallery Shop.
+Runs until Sunday 6 April 2025.

 DON’T FORGET, COMPTON RESIDENTS GET 50% OFF ADMISSION!
 VALID WITH A PROOF OF ADDRESS.